psget/psget/Readme.md

 Roadmap
 =======

 Roadmap is not sorted in any order.
-This is just list what is think sould be done.
+This is just list what is think should be done.

-1. Support for other then PSM1 types of modules
+    1. Support for other than PSM1 types of modules
-2. Support for modules with more then one file with NuGet packages
+    2. Support for modules with more than one file with NuGet packages
     3. Support for registry of modules.
-So for example install-module PsUrl will succesfully resolve url and install right module
+So for example install-module PsUrl will successfully resolve URL and install right module
     4. Support for NuGet repositories
-5. Self installation script
+    5. Self-installation script

 Credits
 =======